MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

 The device must report [**WWAN\_READY\_INFO**](/windows-hardware/drivers/ddi/wwan/ns-wwan-_wwan_ready_info):: [**ReadyState**](/windows-hardware/drivers/ddi/wwan/ne-wwan-_wwan_ready_state)=**WwanReadyStateInitialized** in this locked state and should not report **WwanReadyStateDeviceLocked**.

-**Note**
+> [!NOTE]
-There is no HCK test case to validate that this feature implemented on the device or system works with Windows.
+> There is no HCK test case to validate that this feature implemented on the device or system works with Windows.
 We look towards the OEM and the operator to use specific filters within MBOT to ensure that the final product can be tested.